guidepup/guidepup-playwright/README.md

 - **Full Control** - If a screen reader has a keyboard command, then Guidepup supports it.
 - **Mirrors Real User Experience** - Assert on what users really do and hear when using screen readers.
-- **Framework Agnostic** - Run with Jest, with Playwright, as an independent script, no vendor lock-in.

 ## Getting Started